• About

 Chipper Safety

 The hazards associated with chipper use are generally known; however, awareness of these hazards and the associated safeguards must be continually highlighted and reinforced.
-Training, certification, and verification of operators are key in preventing injuries or death in the successful operation of chippers.
+Training, certification, and verification of operators are key to preventing injuries or death in the successful operation of chippers.

 PPE Required

 • Safety goggles to protect from debris, such as wood chips, snapping branches, and other flying objects.
-A ventilated face shield should be worn, be sure to wear safety glasses underneath.
+A ventilated face shield should be worn; be sure to wear safety glasses underneath.

 • Earmuffs/earplugs.